Divination: the Magic Of Halloween film

 Painting above: Snap Apple Night by Daniel Maclise.
 A reproduction of this painting also appears in the Museum as it shows a traditional October 31st party in a barn complete with divination games.

-This film was made for the Museum by Gemma Gary and Jane Cox (of Troy Books).
+This was filmed by Gemma Gary and Jane Cox, and researched and directed by Peter Hewitt.
 They were assisted by a number of other Friends of the Museum (who generously volunteered their time during the winter).

 The film is now completed and can be viewed online: